multiplealiases/Databending-With-FFmpeg/README.md

 then you need to recheck your first command.
 Once you have a working `set` command, copy the entire command into a text file somewhere to run again later if you do end up having to close that `cmd` window.

 ## Getting Down to Business
+Or rather, some theory.
+Technically speaking, when you're working with uncompressed images, there's actually no difference between it and audio.
+It's all data anyway.
+Now, if I tried doing this the normal way, FFmpeg would not let you do any of this.
+The way to get around  this is to tell FFmpeg that your raw image data is audio, as I'll demonstrate a bit later.
+Then, you tell it to decode that "audio" back to its original format as if it was audio.
+We know full well that it's not audio, but keeping FFmpeg in the dark is how this trickery can be done in the first place.

 Once you've set your PATH (assuming you didn't skip the previous step; adjust accordingly if you did), convert your images into planar RAW with Irfanview, saving with a short filename without spaces.
 Oh, and take note of the resolution of your image.
 Then go into your `cmd` window where you've set the PATH, and navigate to the folder with the images you're going to be working with.
 I'll be using this picture to demonstrate, naming it "cityscape.raw":